GreaterManchesterODA/Digital-Exclusion-Risk-Index/Using the DERI/User Guide.md

 The background map used is fairly simple, and does not provide major roads, location names or addresses.
 It does provide general physical geographic components (e.g. rivers, lakes) as a guide, however.

-### Other components
-There are several other components to each dashboard that are added to the dashboard for usability or clarity.

-#### Weightings
+### Weightings
-Each dashboard shows the relevant weightings for the score presented on the dashboard.
-The DERI score dashboard, for example, shows the weightings of the different components that make up the score; while the component dashboards show the weightings of the individual indicator scores within it.
+Each score - whether a component score, or the final DERI score - is composed of other individually weighted scores.
+The DERI score is composed of three weighted component scores, and the component scores are composed of multiple weighted indicator scores.

+The DERI tool allows you to alter these weightings as you see fit.
 The weightings are shown in a collapsible box, floating on the top right of the map.
 To hide the weightings, click the 'Hide score weightings' button at the top of the weightings, and to open them again, click the 'Edit score weighting button' that appears in its place.

 Each weighting is a parameter that affects the score of each component, and therefore the overall DERI score.
 If you make a change to a weighting for an indicator score in a component dashboard, this will affect the DERI score in the DERI dashboard.

-Weightings are set at default settings, and are available in the [methodology note](DERI%20Score%20Methodology_v1.md).
+Weightings are set at default settings, and are available in the [methodology note](DERI%20Score%20Methodology_v1.md) and subsequent updates.
 The weightings are presented as sliders, which can be altered by the user to alter the different weightings of components and indicators.
-The sliders move an integer at a time, between 0(%) and 100(%).
+The sliders move an integer at a time, between 0 (no weight) and 10 (high weight).
 Once a change is made, the tool will automatically update the relevant scores throughout the dashboard, which may take a moment.

-#### Warning
-Weightings within each dashboard need to sum to 100, otherwise some component or indicator scores may be pushed beyond 10.
-If they do not sum - either they are too low or too high - then a warning will appear below the weightings to explain this.
-This warning is currently only visible in the expandable weightings container.
+The weightings are also relative to one another.
+That is, if three components have weightings of 1, 1, and 2, this is the same as weightings of 2, 2, and 4; or 3, 3, and 6.
+The overall score will not be affected if the relative value of the weightings remain the same.
+Similarly, if all weightings are 3, this will produce the same output as if all weightings were at 10.
+The only difference will occur if 0 values are used (e.g. weightings of 3, 3, and 3 are not the same as 0, 0, and 0).

-#### Legend
+### Legend
 A legend also appears in the bottom left of the map.
 This legend shows the colour coding used for the map, graph and LSOA score for each dashboard.
 This legend is set: 0 is a dark blue, and 10 is a dark red.

 ## How might you want to use the tool?
 There are many different options for using the tool.
 Users may want to:
-* See their locality scores: this can be done by accessing the relevant dashboard and choosing their locality in the area filter.
+* See their locality's scores: this can be done by accessing the relevant dashboard and choosing their locality in the area filter.
-* Compare their area against another: this can be done by choosing the relevant areas in the area filter at the top of each dashboard.
+* Compare their area against another: this can be done by choosing the relevant areas in the area filter at the top of each dashboard, and choosing the national or Great Britain calculation method.
 * Understand digital exclusion relating to a particular component: individual component dashboards allow users to see relevant risk indices for age, deprivation and broadband access and speed.
+You can change the weighting of individual indicator scores, or the overall component scores.
-* Re-weight the scores to understand a particular conmponent's impact on the DERI score: this can be done using the weightings section in each dashboard.
+* Re-weight the scores to understand a particular conmponent's impact on the DERI score: again, this can be done using the weightings section in each dashboard.
 * Understand local or regional hotspots: by choosing one or more areas, users can see using the colour coding, graph, map and score, the areas that are at highest risk in each locality of experiencing digital exclusion.

-It is important, however, to note what the DERI tool cannot be used for.
-To take an example, imagine a user wanted to understand the top ten areas at risk of digital exclusion in Greater Manchester.
-This tool would only show _within each district_ which areas were at risk of digital inclusion.
-Choosing all ten districts in Greater Manchester and identifying those with the top ten highest DERI scores would not show those at the highest risk of digital exclusion within Greater Manchester.
-If the risk of digital exclusion was based on maximum and minimum values within all of Greater Manchester, this would elicit different LSOAs at risk than the current approach, which is based on the maximum and minimum values _within each district_.
+For more discussion of the ways that you may or may not want to use the DERI tool and dataset, visit [the guide on how to, and how not to use the DERI tool](How%20to%20and%20how%20not%20to%20use%20the%20DERI.md).

 ---
 <b id="f1">1</b> For England and Wales, the 2011 Census Lower Super Output Areas are used.
 For Scotland, the 2011 Data Zones are used.
 For the remainder of this document, the term 'LSOA' is used to represent LSOAs or Data Zones. [↩](#a1)